chikaosx/Sales-Data-Analysis/README.md

 ## **Total Revenue from Sales of 'Montana' in Canada:**
 To calculate the total Revenue from Sales of 'Montana' in Canada we used the SUMIFS() Function for 'Montana' Product in Canada:

-- Create a table for the product, country and Revenue
+- Create a table for the product, country we want to analyse.
 - Select a cell where you want to display the total revenue for 'Montana' sales in Canada.
 - Enter the SUMIFS formula in the cell.
 The formula syntax is: ```=SUMIFS( sum_range, range_criteria 1, criteria 1, range_criteria 2, criteria 2,)```.
-- Select a sum range to compute the revenue that is sales column from our sales data
+- Select a sum range to compute the revenue that is sales column from our sales dataset
-- Select the product column as criteria 1 range and for the "range_criteria" argument, select the cells in the "Product" column containing product names in the new table created.
+- Select the product column as criteria 1 range and for the "range_criteria" argument, select the cells in the new table containing product name.
 - repeat the above process for criteria 2 and press enter
-- Result: The total revenue generated from the sale of Montana in Canada is £2,711,919.03
+- Result: The total revenue generated from the sale of Montana product's, in Canada, amounted to £2,711,919.03.
   ![](canada.PNG)

-**7. Highest Unit of Goods Sold:**
+## **Highest Unit of Goods Sold:**
 - Calculation: [Describe how you identified the country, segment, and month with the highest unit of goods sold]
-- Result: [Present the country, segment, and month with the highest unit of goods sold]
+- Result: Our analysis shows that the highest volume of goods sold was 4492.5 units, and this transaction occurred in the United States of America within the government segment during the month of April.
 **8. Monthly Profit Analysis:**
 - Calculation: [Explain how you calculated the profit for each sale and the total profit for each month]
 - Result: [Present the total profit made in December]